-The Indianapolis Colts walked into the 2026 NFL Draft without a first-round pick and walked out with what many analysts are calling first-round talent on Day 2.
+The Indianapolis Colts walked into the 2026 NFL Draft without a first-round pick but still walked out with what many analysts are calling first-round talent on Day 2.

 GM Chris Ballard had a clear mandate this offseason: get younger and faster on defense.
 Mission accomplished.
 The Colts loaded up on the front seven and secondary while keeping the offense largely untouched, betting on internal development to carry the unit forward.